Home » Casing » Casing Connections Types | API & Premium

 • Extreme-Line thread (X-line) for casing * with 8 round threads per inch (8 RD)

-With the exception of Extreme-Line, male (or pin) threads are machined on plain-end pipe and later made up with a coupling.
+Except for Extreme-Line, male (or pin) threads are machined on the plain-end pipe and later made up with a coupling.

 API Short/Long Thread and Coupling